cartonmarkup/cssCarton/README.md

 ### slim ( `<tag class="_slim"></tag>` )
-If no static width is defined a slim styleable is always as wide as its content ( borders, margins and paddings will be added to the width of the styleable ).
+If no width is defined a slim styleable is always as wide as its content ( borders, margins and paddings will be added to the width of the styleable ).
 Like grids they are placed next to each other, as long as their summed up width fits into the same line ( which is determined by the wrapping cells width ) or no stretched styleable is in between them.
-A stretched styleable in between two slim styleables will break the line after the stretched styleable.I told you, the "like-words-in-a-sentence"-rule is everywhere in this framework.
-But you should know that if the slim styleables in one line have different heights all styleables in the next line will be vertically aligned to the bottom of the tallest styleable in this previous line.
+A stretched styleable in between two slim styleables will break the line.
+I told you, the "like-words-in-a-sentence"-rule is everywhere in this framework.
+But you should know that if the slim styleables in one line have different heights all styleables in the next line will be vertically aligned to the bottom of the tallest styleable in the previous line.

      ...
      <div class="_cell" style="width: 300px;">